New opportunities to join the Deveron Projects team

 Alice Evans started the Project Internship in January 2017 and also completed the Shadow Curator Internship between May and July 2017.
 She is originally from mid-Wales and graduated from the University of Leeds with a BA in Fine Art.
 Her art practice explores her interests in textiles, play and folk history.
 She has previously worked as a Learning Support Assistant at East Street Arts in Leeds and completed a placement in the art department at CBeebies in 2015.
-Images of her work can be found here.
+Images of her work can be found here; and here her report.

 Anna Reid joined Deveron Projects in October 2016 as a Project Intern after studying at Duncan of Jordanstone, where she graduated with a degree in Fine Art.
 After spending two years volunteering as a youth worker at the Hot Chocolate Trust, she realised their sense of community was influencing her creative practice.
 From this point she began focusing on the importance of place and relationships using photography, both as an image and an object.
 You can see her work here.
 You can read her project report here.